(reading time: 6 mins)

 Loyalty is for family and friends.
 Loyalty to a leader is the domain of kings and dictators.
 The purpose of democracy is to have a clear system for removing failing or corrupt leaders before they can do any more damage to their people.
 Criticising the leader is not a personal thing.
 In our increasingly tribal and social-media dominated political landscape, any feelings of personal loyalty to a leader are a potent and dangerous force.

-Authoritarianism is on the rise across the world and any cult of personality – left or right – endangers democracy.
+With authoritarianism the rise across the world, any cult of personality, left or right, is a profound danger to democracy.